hellokkki/rsschool-cv/cv.md

 My skills
 ---------
 JavaScript(as beginer), HTML, MarkDown and CSS, Git and GitHub.
-Also i can hold 13 wineglasses in one hand, bu it's not important part.
+Also i can hold 13 wineglasses in one hand, but it's not important part.

 My expirience
 -------------